January 21, 2010

 TRANSFORMING OUR PERCEPTION

 Mr. Meyers says also that the magnitude of a sudden creative transformation is difficult to describe.
 So true.
 One minute, you're up to your elbows in the nuts and bolts of a project, and the next, you have an utterly complete, crystal clear vision of how it should be...
-He describes it as a kind of perceptual change, and believes that in order for this transformation to occur, you must first be
+He describes it as a kind of perceptual change, and believes that in order for this transformation to occur, you must first be thoroughly absorbed in a project.

 If we commit ourselves to the seed of an idea; if we really and truly involve ourselves with it, it will germinate and bud and leaf and branch into a full fledged miracle not unlike a tree.